study-ORCATech-cloud/cicd-labs/ArgoCD/LAB07-Staging-To-Production/LAB.md

 ## 🚀 Lab Steps

-### Phase 1: Understanding Multi-Environment Architecture
+### Phase 1: Copy Lab Materials and Understand Multi-Environment Architecture

 **1. Prepare Your Git Repository:**
    a.
 Use your existing Git repository from previous labs, or create a new public repository named `multi-env-gitops-demo`